Iran claims missile barrage near US consulate in Iraq | Law-Order

 One of the Iraqi officials said the ballistic missiles were fired from Iran, without elaborating.
 He said the Iranian-made Fateh-110 missiles likely were fired in retaliation for the two Revolutionary Guards killed in Syria.

-In an interview with The Associated Press in December, Marine Gen. Frank McKenzie said that while U.S. forces in Iraq have shifted to a non-combat role, Iran and its proxies still want all American troops to leave the country.
+In an interview with The Associated Press in December, Marine Gen. Frank McKenzie said that while US forces in Iraq have shifted to a non-combat role, Iran and its proxies still want all American troops to leave the country.
 As a result, he said, that may trigger more attacks.'
-The Biden administration decided last July to end the U.S. combat mission in Iraq by Dec.
-31, and U.S. forces gradually moved to an advisory role last year.
+The Biden administration decided last July to end the US combat mission in Iraq by December and US forces gradually moved to an advisory role last year.
 The troops will still provide air support and other military aid for Iraq's fight against the Islamic State.

-The U.S. presence in Iraq has long been a flash point for Tehran, but tensions spiked after a January 2020 U.S. drone strike near the Baghdad airport killed a top Iranian general.
-In retaliation, Iran launched a barrage of missiles at al-Asad airbase, where U.S. troops were stationed.
+The US presence in Iraq has long been a flashpoint for Tehran, but tensions spiked after a January 2020 US drone strike near the Baghdad airport killed a top Iranian general.
+In retaliation, Iran launched a barrage of missiles at the al-Asad airbase, where U.S. troops were stationed.
 More than 100 service members suffered traumatic brain injuries in the blasts.

 More recently, Iranian proxies are believed responsible for an assassination attempt late last year on Iraq's Prime Minister Mustafa al-Kadhimi.